cognitive-engineering-lab/argus/README.md

 Argus is a tool to help you with compiler errors related to traits.
 If you have ever seen an error that says `the trait bound ... is not satisfied`, that is a good opportunity to use Argus.
 An IDE extension is available for VSCode which provides the Argus Inspection Panel.

-> 📝 Argus development has temporarily moved to a **private repository** to respect grant conditions.
-Releases are expected to continue shortly.

 ## Limitations

 > :warning: **Argus is research software and is under active development!** :warning: